 10 YEARS AGO

-Charles McClellan Funeral Home, Quincy, in charge of arrangements.
+Charles McClellan Funeral Home, Quincy, FL, (850) 627-7677, assisted the family with the arrangements.

 Russell E. Sloan, 73 passed away Sunday, January 31, 2016.
 There is no service planed.
 He was a native of Pavo, GA. and had lived in Havana for 37 years.
 Mr. Russell retired after 29 years as parts manager with Flint Equipment Co.
 His loves were his girls, he was also an avid Street Rodder.
 He is survived by his wife of 48 years, Sherrie Sloan, daughter; Jeanne Sloan Williams (Nick), granddaughter; Phoebe Williams, brother; Titus Sloan (Laverne).

 Memorial contributions may be made to the charity of your choice.

 Independent Funeral Home (850-875-1529) in handling arrangements